fnusyedyaqoobnaveed-blip/QA-EYE/PRIVACY.md

 ## About the Developer

-QA EYE is developed by FNU SYED YAQOOB NAVEED, a seasoned QA Automation professional with over 15 years of experience leading both API and UI automation projects.
+Q-ARK is developed by FNU SYED YAQOOB NAVEED, a seasoned QA Automation professional with over 15 years of experience leading both API and UI automation projects.
 This extension represents years of hands-on experience in test automation challenges and solutions.

 ## Overview

-QA EYE is a browser extension designed to help developers and QA engineers generate reliable element locators for web automation testing.
+Q-ARK is a browser extension designed to help developers and QA engineers generate reliable element locators for web automation testing.
 We are committed to protecting your privacy and being transparent about our data practices.

 ## Information We Collect